graphql-java/graphql-java-page/content/blog/threads.md

 different pool (`graphqlJavaPool`).

-This way you have different pools for different kind of work (one for CPU bound GraphQL Java work and one for multiple ones for IO bound work), which can be configured and monitored indepently.
+This way you have different pools for different kind of work (one for CPU bound GraphQL Java work and one for multiple ones for IO bound work), which can be configured and monitored independently.

 # In a fully reactive system
 If your system is fully reactive your `DataFetcher` will more look like this